g-URL/Tail-Chaser-Phaser-3/README.md

 4. Run the web server and in the address bar of your internet browser type 'localhost'.

 ### Acknowledgements
-* I would like to thank my friends K. Jorgensen and G. Gonzaga for coming up with the idea for the [original game] (https://github.com/g-URL/Tail-Chaser)
+* I would like to thank my friends K. Jorgensen and G. Gonzaga for coming up with the idea for the [original game](https://github.com/g-URL/Tail-Chaser)
 * PurpleBooth for the README [template](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)

-### Future work
+### Future Work
-1. Improve sprites and animations
+1. Improve sprites and animations.
-2. Adding a screen to set the game difficulty
+2. Adding a screen to set the game difficulty.